Treatment by Type of Macular Degeneration

 Low vision tools and techniques

-Regardless of the type of macular degeneration you have, you can use a variety of low-vision tools to help you make the most of the vision you have left.
+Regardless of whether you have dry vs wet macular degeneration, you can use a variety of low-vision tools to help you make the most of the vision you have left.
 Such tools include:1,9

 • Magnifying spectacles, which are worn like glasses